Chin-Ups vs. Pull-Ups: Which Is a Better Back Exercise?

 The above-mentioned study from the Journal of Electromyography and Kinesiology found that variations of the pull-up, including chin-ups, neutral-grip pull-ups and pull-ups using a rope, activated the latissimus dorsi similarly.

-2. Can Be Easier for Some
+2. They Can Be Easier for Some

-For exercisers who feel discomfort performing overhand pull-ups, underhand chin-ups can be less painful, because your arms aren't pulled back into the same starting position.
-But even for those who don't feel any discomfort doing regular pull-ups, chin-ups can be easier.
+Perhaps one of the biggest chin-up benefits, for exercisers who feel discomfort performing overhand pull-ups, underhand chin-ups can be less painful, because your arms aren't pulled back into the same starting position.

 "It's probably due to the increased activation that you get from the biceps with the underhand grip," says Paul Comfort, PhD, a professor of strength and conditioning at the University of Salford in Manchester, England.